 Our law firm can help you prove your injury was caused by the negligence of the ship owner or due to the ship being unseaworthy.
 We can help answer the technical questions that will guide you through establishing negligence which is crucial to a successful recovery under the Jones Act.

 You have a limited time to file a claim.
 The cruise industry also has designated where the suit can be filed.
-That means if you are from Wisconsin, you likely will have to return to Miami, Florida to pursue a personal injury claim.
-In addition, since most cruise ships are registered in a foreign country and its employees are citizens of another country it becomes complicated to track down the individual who may have caused you harm.
-Doctors too are citizens of another country and many passengers have found there is no international standard for medical care on a cruise ship.
+That means if you live in another state, you likely will have to return to Miami, Florida to pursue a personal injury claim.
+In addition, since most cruise ships are registered in a foreign country and its employees are citizens of another country, it becomes complicated to track down the individual who may have caused you harm.
+Doctors may be citizens of another country and many passengers have found there is no international standard for medical care on a cruise ship.
 An attorney representing you needs to know the specifics of admiralty and maritime law to properly represent your needs, not the cruise industry.

-The Death on the High Seas Act (DOHSA) allows a spouse, child, or parent to make a claim if the death occurred beyond three miles from the shore.
+A: The Death on the High Seas Act (DOHSA) allows a spouse, child, or parent to make a claim if the death occurred beyond three miles from the shore.
 Wrongful death benefits can be sought if the employer is negligent or the vessel is unseaworthy.
 A Jacksonville boating accident attorney will need to aggressively fight for the rights of a lost family member against a big business that may not want to offer compensation.
 Early discovery in the case is crucial to the survivor's ability to recover fair compensation.

-Unsafe condition onboard a vessel would render it unseaworthy.
+A: Unsafe condition onboard a vessel would render it unseaworthy.
 That could include an operator who is unsafe in steering the vessel, the use of an inappropriate size or type of vessel for the job at hand, a vessel that contains unsafe or defective equipment or is undersupplied, to workers who have not received adequate training or too few for the job onboard the vessel which led to an injury.